Skip to content

 ⚠️ Admin privileges required

-This method applies to everyone on your computer.
-It overrides the individual user settings and locks them in place.
+This method applies to everyone on your computer and overrides individual user settings.

-You can use Windows Terminal or Registry Editor.
-Choose one method below.
+You can choose between Windows Terminal or Registry Editor.
+Pick one method below.

 Always Turn On Hardware Acceleration for Everyone